open-edge-insights/eii-zmq-broker/README.md

 ### Compilation

-The EIS ZeroMQ Broker is written in C++ and as such utilizes the CMake build system for building the binary for the broker.
+The ZeroMQ Broker is written in C++ and as such utilizes the CMake build system for building the binary for the broker.

-The EIS ZeroMQ Broker has the following dependencies:
+The ZeroMQ Broker has the following dependencies:

 * CMake 3.15+
 * IntelSafeString
-* EISUtils
+* EIIUtils
 * libzmq
-* EISConfigMgr
+* EIIConfigMgr
-* EISMessageBus (only required for unit tests)
+* EIIMessageBus (only required for unit tests)

-Prior to building the EIS ZeroMQ Broker, you must install these libraries on the target system.
-This can be done using the, "common/eis_libs_installer.sh" script.
+Prior to building the ZeroMQ Broker, you must install these libraries on the target system.
+This can be done using the, "common/eii_libs_installer.sh" script.

-Once the dependencies for the broker are installed on your system, run the following commands to build the EIS ZeroMQ Broker.
+Once the dependencies for the broker are installed on your system, run the following commands to build the ZeroMQ Broker.

 ```sh
 # 1. Create the build directory